markfinger/python-react/README.md

  - `markup` - the rendered markup
  - `props` - the JSON-serialized props
- - `data` - extra data returned by the render server
+ - `data` - the data returned by the render server

 If the object is coerced to a string, it will emit the value of the `markup` attribute.